Bankruptcy Law and so much more

 Chapter 7: Also known as “debt discharge” bankruptcy, using Chapter 7 may result in the elimination of all your consumer debts, including credit card debts and medical bills.
 You may choose to reaffirm your mortgage and car loan and keep your house and car.
 Most people who file Chapter 7 do not lose much or any of their personal property when it falls within the listed Chapter 7 exemptions.

-Chapter 13: Also known as “debt reorganization” bankruptcy, Chapter 13 consolidates debt to be repaid in one affordable monthly sum for three to five years.
+Chapter 13: Also known as “debt reorganization” bankruptcy, Chapter 13 consolidates debt for repayment in one affordable monthly sum for three to five years.
 At the end of the repayment period, remaining debt will be discharged and the Chapter 13 bankruptcy will be completed.

-Chapter 11: This type of bankruptcy is often used by businesses.
+Chapter 11: Businesses use this form of bankruptcy.
 However, small businesses may be able to resolve debt through Chapter 7.
 Talk to a lawyer about your situation.

 Chapter 12: Farmers and fishermen heading for bankruptcy may use Chapter 12.